JFK Assassination Forum

 Has the guy playing 'Lee' In Mexico City ever been identified?

 If "Al Bundy", this "mystery man", had impersonated Oswald (and a child could figure out that that's not Oswald; it's not even close) don't you think the Soviets would have exposed this all of these years?
-At that time they said the CIA murdered JFK, was behind the act.
-This impersonation would be part of that allegation.
+At that time they said the CIA murdered JFK, they were behind the act.
+This impersonation would be part of that allegation, that the CIA was trying to frame the USSR.
 But they never said Oswald was impersonated.
 Why didn't they?

-According to the three Soviet Embassy officials/KGB agents in Mexico City who met Oswald and were later shown the photo of the so-called "mystery man", he did NOT identify himself as Lee Oswald.
-The man they met who said he was Oswald *was*, they said, the Lee Oswald arrested for shooting the president not the man in the photo.
+According to the three Soviet Embassy officials/KGB agents in Mexico City who met Oswald and were later shown the photo of the so-called "mystery man", that person did NOT identify himself as Lee Oswald.
+The man they met who said he was Oswald *was*, they said, the Lee Oswald arrested for shooting the president and not the man in the photo.

 One of the above KGB officers who met Oswald, Oleg Nechiporenko, said the "mystery man" was a US Air Force enlisted man who offered to sell military secrets.
 Nechiporenko gave no name.
 Nechiporenko later wrote a book "Passport to Assassination" providing more details on the meetings with Oswald.